Can you be successful with SEO without building backlinks?

-The short answer to that is yes; you can do SEO without any help from backlinks, and yes; you can get results as well.
+The short answer is YES; you can do SEO without any help from backlinks and get great results.

-Backlinks are just one of the 200+ metrics that determine your rank in the search engines, but a lot of people see that as the one all – be all method to getting good SEO rankings.
+Backlinks are just one of the 200+ metrics that determine your rank in the search engines, but many people see that as the one all – be all method to getting good SEO rankings.

-While they do help, they are not a MUST, especially if you are trying to rank for not-so-competitive keywords – which is what you should be doing anyway.
+While they do help, they are not a MUST, especially if you are trying to rank for low-competitive keywords – which is what you should be doing.

 What Are Backlinks?